israel-meiresonne/humbug/README.md

 -->

 This application is a clone of the Humbug game from studio [Dunderbit](https://www.dunderbit.com).
-It respect the MVC architecture and the SOLID principle.
+It respects the MVC architecture and the SOLID principle.

 ## Features

-* Use command line to interact with the game
+* Use the command line to interact with the game
-* Level are stored in Json files in `g53298.humbug/src/main/resources/level`
+* Levels are stored in JSON files in `g53298.humbug/src/main/resources/level`

 ## Technologies